sucho-archiving/sucho-archiving.github.io/pages/press.md

 ## Talks

+- Rakityanskaya, Anna. ["The SUCHO Meme Wall: an international effort to preserve born-digital cultural heritage during the Russian invasion of Ukraine, at the conference Protecting and accessing cultural goods in wartime."](https://www.uni-muenster.de/KFG-Zugang/en/veranstaltungen/wartime.html) University of Munster.
+April 5, 2024.
 - Rakityanskaya, Anna.
 "The SUCHO Ukrainian War Memes Collection: an international collaborative born-digital archiving initiative."
 Panel on Social media, memes and other born-digital sources on the war in Ukraine: from collecting and archiving to academic research and teaching.
 55th Annual Convention of the Association for Slavic, East European, & Eurasian Studies.
 December 2, 2023.
 - Segerberg, Andreas. ["Socially-Engaged Digital Humanities.
 Saving Ukrainian Cultural Heritage Online."](https://www.europanostra.org/wp-content/uploads/2023/09/2023-Excellence-Day-Programme-Booklet.pdf) Excellence Day for European Heritage Awards / Europa Nostra Awards 2023, Venice, Italy.
 September 27, 2023.
 [Watch video of presentation starting at 03:10:43](https://vimeo.com/868877878?share=copy).
 - Rakityanskaya, Anna.
 "Belarus in Russo-Ukrainian War Memes."
 International Congress of Belarusian Studies, Gdansk Poland.
 September 22, 2023.